Kevin Booth: American Drug War 2: Cannabis Destiny

 American Drug War 2: Cannabis Destiny was released theatrically in 16 cities across the nation beginning on June 6, 2013.
 The second installment to American Drug War starts at the 2012 election that legalized recreational use in two states and the film follows the traumatic story of a young boy named Cash Hyde who is repeatedly denied cannabis oil, the only medicine that appears to shrink his brain tumor.
 ADW2 also documents the saga of filmmaker Booth and his wife becoming foster parents and encountering the over prevalent use of pharmaceuticals on foster kids.
 These stories and much more underline the film's theme of children being the ultimate victims of American drug policy.
 The film talks about the United States Department of Health and Human Services 2003 patent on cannabinoids.
 It also explores the prohibition of "ancient drugs" on children through the story of an infant named Cash Hyde who was diagnosed with brain cancer.
 The film shares findings of Dr. Donald Abrams, Head of Oncology at San Francisco General Hospital, and a Canadian man named Rick Simpson who reportedly devised a new type of cannabis oil used to treat serious illnesses.
 In the film Booth and wife Trae become foster parents and explore the issue of foster children being over-medicated.
-Booth and two New York Times journalists filmed in Juarez, Mexico to show how young boys are being recruited by drug cartels.
+Booth and two New York Times journalists filmed in Ciudad Juárez, Mexico, to show how young boys are being recruited by drug cartels.
 It is available through a "world-wide video-on-demand" system for theaters provided by Gravitas Ventures' start up, TUGG.com, and Warner Brothers.

 Shadows of Sofia

-Booth directed Shadows of Sofia (2019) To examine Russian manipulation on the small eastern European country of Bulgaria.
+Booth directed Shadows of Sofia (2019) to examine Russian manipulation on the small eastern European country of Bulgaria.